percona/docs-home/docs/blog/posts/MongoDB/psmdb-7.0.14-8-release.md

 ---
 <!-- more -->

-Percona Server for MongoDB 7.0.14-8 has been released on Monday, September 23, 2024.
+[Percona Server for MongoDB](https://docs.percona.com/percona-server-for-mongodb/7.0/index.html){:target="_blank"} 7.0.14-8 has been released on Monday, September 23, 2024.

+Try it out using the [Quickstart guide](https://docs.percona.com/percona-server-for-mongodb/6.0/install/index.html){:target="_blank"}.

 This release introduces the following improvements: